-Q&As about Premium Male, Premium Female and Premium Combo DNA Reports
+Q&As about Premium Male and Premium Female DNA Reports

 What sex-related tests can I take?
-You can order one or both of two tests.
+Men can order one or both of two tests.
 One, the male DNA test, finds markers on the Y chromosome you received from your father (and he from his father, all the way back).
-There are 43 of these markers in our version of the test.
+There are 25 of these markers in our version of the test.
+Since women don’t have a Y chromosome, they are unable to take the Premium Male test.
+A male sibling or any male descended from the same male line can take the test for a female.
 The other is a test of your mother’s female line.
 This determines markers (“mutations”) on the mitochondrial DNA which you received from your mother.
 In this way, you find out your paternal (father’s) and maternal (mother’s) gene type.

 Why test the male or female lines?
 Although these are but two out of many lines you have in your family tree, they are the most important.
 From your father you receive your surname and general standing (class) in society, any hereditary titles and inheritance in the form of wealth and property at least in most parts of the world.
 From your mother, you get values of morality, religion, education and emotions.
 Furthermore, these are the only lines that can be tested by today’s laboratories.
 Any line that crosses from a male to a female or from a female to a male cannot be detected by the current state of genetics.